matt-cart/website/website/content/how-i-built-this-website-(part-1).md

 from website import views
 ```

 It is in this `__init__.py` file that we create the all important Flask object `app` that gets referenced in our `run.py` file.
-We could put all of this information in the `run.py` file itself, but when we ultimately want to configure this application to run on a real web server in [Part 4](/blog/how-i-built-this-website-(part-4)), this setup makes it easier.
+We could put all of this information in the `run.py` file itself, but when we ultimately want to configure this application to run on a real web server in [Part 4](</blog/how-i-built-this-website-(part-4)>), this setup makes it easier.

 #### The `views.py` file

-The `views.py` file contains all of the routes we want to have for our website.
+This file contains all of the routes we want to have for our website.
 The root page of any site is the `"/"` route:

 ```python
 @app.route('/')